van1dh/Indoor-Furniture-Placement-Copilot/README.md

 ### User Story 3: Shared Space Optimization for Tenants
 	A group of four students, two boys, and two girls, live in one studio, with boys needing space to play together, girls gossiping together, and everyone getting privacies.
 They also need some space for group work.
 They want the furniture arranged to accommodate everyone’s needs without making the space feel cramped or chaotic.
 ## Recent Progress
- Data Generation completed in main.py.
+10/14: Data Generation completed in main.py.
 The sample output is in path.json, in the format of [start_time_since_00:00_in_seconds, x_position_in_feet, y_position_in_feet].
 The original point starts from the bottom-left corner of the room, which is a rectangle.
 In main.py, furniture and people classes are defined.
 Details are included in the file.

+11/7: Path and room Layout Visualizations.
+Given input furniture numbers, the program can output a basic design, ensuring they don't collide.
+Express.js creation.
+This involves creating the backend part.
+Using node.js, I implemented a call for OpenAI API and made a local server.

+## What To Do Next
+User Interface creation using React.
+To be finished by this week.

+Putting everything together.
+Now the program contains different codes in different languages.

+Path analysis algorithms.
+This enables optimization of routes.

 ## References
 [1] L. Yanhua, “Optimizing Space with AI: Intelligent Design Solutions for Soft Furnishings and Decor,” International Journal of Science and Engineering Applications, vol. 13, no. 7, Jun.
 2024, doi: https://doi.org/10.7753/ijsea1307.1008